Invariant holonomic systems on symmetric spaces and other polar representations: Projectivity and Injectivity of Certain Monodromic Modules

 \section{Projectivity and Injectivity of Certain Monodromic Modules}

+Throughout the section we assume that $V$ is a visible, stable, polar representation, as in Notation~\ref{notation4.11}, and that $\Aak$ is simple.

 This section continues the study of monodromic $\ddd$-modules, and in particular the Harish-Chandra modules $\eG_{\lambda}$.
 The main result, Theorem~\ref{G-is-injective}, proves that $\eG_{\lambda}$ is both injective and projective in the category $\eC $.
 The proof of this is quite involved and we will also need to show that the right $\ddd$-module $\eM' := \Ext^m_\ddd(\eM,\ddd)$ is a projective object in $\rmod (G,\chi, \ddd)$; see Theorem~\ref{projectivity-theorem-stable}.
 Since we therefore need to understand both left and right $\ddd$-modules, we will eventually need the stronger assumption that both $\Aak=\Ak(W)$ and its left-right analogue are simple; see Hypothesis~\ref{K-hyp} for the precise requirement.
-We emphasise that \emph{throughout the section we do assume that $\Aak$ is simple.}

 The fact that $\eG_{\lambda}$ is projective is an easy consequence of the earlier results.

 \begin{proposition} Assume that ${\Aak}$ is a simple algebra and let $\eG=\eM\otimes_{\Aak}\eP$ for some projective object $\eP\in \Osph$.
 Then $\eG$ is projective in $\eC$. \end{proposition}